OwO-Network/gDeepLX/README.md

 # gdeeplx
-gdeeplx is a Go library primarily used for DeepL translation.
+gdeeplx is a Go library used for DeepL translation.

 ## Installation